apache/opendal/website/community/pmc_members/nominate-committer.md

 Start a vote about the candidate via sending email to: <private@opendal.apache.org>:

 - candidate_name: The full name of the candidate.
-- candidate_github_id: The github id of the candidate.
+- candidate_github_id: The GitHub id of the candidate.

 Title: